cndjonno/AWS-Serverless-Infrastructure-as-Code-Exercise/README.md

 Note: You should ***NEVER*** commit your AWS Access Key and Secret key into your github repository - bots will crawl this and steal access to your account. _Guard these keys with your life._ If you do make a mistake you can Deactivate the key in the AWS Console, and issue yourself a new one.

 ## Let's setup the basics
-1) Look up how to setup your local AWS CLI and configure your AWS security keys in the credientials file.
+1) Look up how to setup your local AWS CLI and configure your AWS security keys in the credientials file [Here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html#install-tool-bundled).
 2) [Install Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
 3) Look up what terraform init, plan, apply commands do?
 [Getting Started With Terraform](https://learn.hashicorp.com/terraform/getting-started/build.html)
 4) Setup a S3 bucket (in the console first if you've never done it then) using terraform and view the bucket has shown up in AWS in your browser.